Coherent states for Landau levels: algebraic and thermodynamical properties: Introduction

 \section{Introduction}

-The system of charged quantum particle interacting with a constant magnetic field is undoubtedly one of the most investigated problems in quantum mechanics, mainly inspired by condensed matter physics and quantum optics.
+The system of charged quantum particles interacting with a constant magnetic field is undoubtedly one of the most thoroughly investigated systems in quantum mechanics, mainly inspired by condensed matter physics and quantum optics.
 A family of coherent states (CS) adapted to such a system was first proposed in \cite{manko}.
 In \cite{feldman-kahn}, the behavior of the transverse motion of electrons in an external uniform magnetic field ${\bf B}$ was considered.
 A complete set of CS wave packets was constructed.
-These states are non spreading packets of minimum uncertainty that follow the classical motion.
-They are the eigenstates of two non-Hermitian operators that annihilate the zero-angular-momentum ground state.
+These states are non-spreading packets of minimum uncertainty that follow a classical motion.
+They are the eigenstates of two non-Hermitian operators that annihilate the (zero-) energy and angular momentum ground states, respectively.
 The CS basis was used for the calculation of the partition function.
-The Landau diamagnetism and the de Haas-van Alphen oscillations were contained in this state setting.
+Landau diamagnetism and de Haas-van Alphen oscillations are contained in this setting.

-Afterwards, one can also mention some alternative constructions proposed in \cite{gazeau-hsiao-jellal} and \cite{schuch-moshinsky}.
+Some alternative constructions were proposed in \cite{gazeau-hsiao-jellal} and \cite{schuch-moshinsky}.
 In metal and other dense electronic systems, the electrons occupy many Landau levels.
 Furthermore, the kinetic energy levels of electrons in two-dimensional gas correspond to Landau levels.
-In particular in \cite{gazeau-novaes}, the generalized Gazeau-Klauder CS were extended to systems with more than one degree of freedom.
-There, three different types of these generalized CS with symmetries of harmonic oscillator, $su(2)$ and $su(1,1)$ for the Hamiltonian corresponding to two-dimensional spinless electrons confined by an isotropic harmonic potential in the presence of a constant magnetic field were considered.
-CS also play an important role in non-equilibrium statistical physics that describes the evolution towards thermodynamic equilibrium for quantum systems with equidistant energy spectra set in thermostat \cite{perelomov}.
+In \cite{gazeau-novaes}, the generalized Gazeau-Klauder CS were extended to systems with more than one degree of freedom.
+There, three different types of these generalized CS were considered. $\mathfrak{su}(2)$ and $\mathfrak{su}(1,1)$ symmetries of isotopic harmonic oscillator in two-dimensional spinless charged particles in the presence of a constant magnetic field were investigated.
+CS also play an important role in non-equilibrium statistical physics.
+They describe the evolution towards thermodynamic equilibrium for quantum systems with equidistant energy spectra \cite{perelomov}.